vishalrajbanti/RestaurantModelSystem/README.md

 ## Key Features

-The User Management System is designed to provide efficient user management capabilities.
+The User Management System is designed to provide efficient restaurant model.
 Here are the key features of this application:

-### 1. User CRUD Operations
+### 1. RESTAURANT CRUD OPERATIONS

-- **Add User**: Create new user profiles by providing essential details, including name, username, address, and phone number.
+- **Add restaurant**: Create new restaurant.

-- **Get User by UserId**: Retrieve user information by specifying a unique user ID.
+- **Get restaurant by restaurantId**: Retrieve restaurant information by specifying a unique restaurant ID.

-- **Get All Users**: Retrieve a list of all users in the system.
+- **Get All restaurants**: Retrieve a list of all restaurants in the system.

-- **Update User Information**: Modify user information, including their name, username, address, and phone number.
+- **Update restaurant Information**: Modify restaurant information.

-- **Delete User**: Permanently remove user profiles from the system.
+- **Delete restaurant**: Permanently remove restaurant  from the system.

 ### 2. Scalable and Maintainable Architecture